Movatterモバイル変換

 Sporting regulations

 The Manufacturers' Trophy introduced in season ten became a World Championship title alongside the Teams' and Drivers' titles.
-Points are awarded in a similar manner to the Teams' title and are based on the performance of each manufacturer's two highest-scoring cars in every race.[4]
+Points were awarded in a similar manner to the Teams' title and are based on the performance of each manufacturer's two highest-scoring cars in every race.[4]

 Season report